griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 Accept, Review, or Reject until sufficient candidates have been identified (some lower priority candidates may remain Pending).
 Once the case review is complete use the Export functionality to save the candidates and selections in both TSV and Excel format.
-These will be the **ITB Reviewed Candidates** that will be used during the following genomics review.
+These will be the **ITB Reviewed Candidates** that will be used during the following steps of the review.

 ## ITB Evaluation Criteria